MikeFHS/automated-rating-curve/README.md

 This project is under active development.

 ## Getting started
-Below are step-by-step instructions for setting up the ARC.
+Below are step-by-step instructions for setting up the ARC tool.

 1. Clone this repository.
    - In the upper right hand corner of this screen, left-click the green <> Code button and copy the text.